-The General Fund reports all Measure A revenues including sales tax, SCTMFP fees and interest income on fund balance and interest from interest rate hedging derivatives negotiated with bond program partners.
+The General Fund reports all Measure A revenues including sales tax, SCTMFP fees and interest income on fund balance and interest rate hedging derivatives.
 The General Fund also reports SacMetro FSP state and local grants.
 The Sacramento Abandoned Vehicle Service Authority (SAVSA), Neighborhood Shuttle, and Consolidated Transportation Services Agency (CTSA) are reported separately as a Special Revenue funds and therefore not included in the General Fund table.

-Measure A consists of two revenue components - a countywide one-half cent sales tax and mitigation fees charged for certain new construction by the Sacramento County and each city incorporated within its boundaries.
+Measure A revenue consists of a countywide one-half cent sales tax and mitigation fees charged for certain new construction by the Sacramento County and each city incorporated within its boundaries.
 The imposition of the mitigation fee is required to participate in the Measure A sales tax program.
 All funding from Measure A is dedicated to transportation operations, maintenance, and construction throughout the County.
 Sales tax is the largest and least volatile of the two funding sources.